vmcggh18/bits_tracker/README.md

 - The accounts app can be developed to allow administrators to reset lost passwords.
 - More graph views can be established to show hourly durations on activities for example.
-- The use of thumbnails in the comment section to allow authors of comments to have their image.
 - Functionality to provide notifications on projects, issues assigned, status changes, due dates, etc would    be a useful enhancement.
 - Reporting mechanism allowing for the issue of reports as PDF, Word or Excel files.
 - email support so that when a user has complex questions, detailed answers are supplied via an email support   system.